opalsugar/reneesinghportfolio/README.md

 #### Misinformation Game Directory (In Progress)

 Leading development of a research-based misinformation game directory to promote information and media literacy resources to educators and students.
-Collected metadata on 45 misinformation games, and developed a search and filter system based on target age, number of players, genre, and format.
+Collected metadata on <b>45 misinformation games</b>, and developed a search and filter system based on target age, number of players, genre, and format.

 [View Website](https://opalsugar.github.io/misinfowb/){:target="_blank"}